LLMs and Speech: Integration vs. Combination: Integrated Models

 Intuitively, this only keeps labels that get a high CTC probability in at least one frame.

-When not using the CTC output, by default, we use length normalization by dividing the step-wise log-probability $p_{\textrm{Dec}}(a_1^{\bar{S}} \mid h_1^T)$ by the intermediate sequence length $\bar{S}$.
-This choice is motivated by our experience with AED models, which tend to perform worse without length normalization.
+When not using the CTC output, we optionally use length normalization by dividing the step-wise log-probability $p_{\textrm{Dec}}(a_1^{\bar{S}} \mid h_1^T)$ by the intermediate sequence length $\bar{S}$.
+We apply length normalization after the $\operatorname{TopK}$ operation, which means that it does not have an effect when using beam size 1.